sweatben/tauri_expo-av_test/README.md

 # tauri_expo-av_test
-in this project, the music is played in dev mode, but not once the project has been built.
+in this project, we play music with external Url.

 ## repo for reproduction.

 ticket [#7225](https://github.com/tauri-apps/tauri/issues/7225).

+you don't need to fix installation error with ```npm audit fix```. if you run this command project don't work !

 ## from scratch
 ### create expo app :